artefactual/atom-docs/user-manual/import-export/csv-import.rst

          user interface

-See :ref:`below <csv-actors-update-gui>` for step-by-step instructions on importing repository updates via the user interface.
+See :ref:`below <csv-actors-update-gui>` for step-by-step instructions on importing authority record updates via the user interface.

 .. _csv-actors-update-gui: